 112 - European Emergency Number where they speak English

-Emergency: In Prague, hospitals’ emergency services are mostly opened from 19h.
+Emergency: In Prague, hospital emergency services are mostly opened from 19:00.
 You can go there and wait in a line.

 Of course, you can always go to a private clinic that does not have a contract with your insurance company (e.g. Canadian Medical Center).
 They have a few offices throughout the city, but keep in mind that it can be rather expensive.
 They will find a doctor for you and schedule an appointment in a short time.

-Here is also a list of hospitals, which all accept VZP:
+Here is a list of hospitals, which all have a contract with insurance company VZP:

 Bulovka Hospital (Fakultní nemocnice Bulovka)